TommyPujol06/kelston_mu_code/20181201/readme.rst

 as a string, split that string into words, and then stored all those words in a file -- having made them uppercase -- in alphabetical order.

+The program we generated is `here <https://github.com/KelstonClub/kelston_mu_code/blob/master/20181201/generate-words0.py>`_.
+If you want to see something slightly more advanced, there is `a version <https://github.com/KelstonClub/kelston_mu_code/blob/master/20181201/generate-words2.py>`_ which adds to the existing set of words new ones which aren't there yet.

 We used
 ~~~~~~~